 Designated Safeguarding Team

 At Sponne School there is a team of Designated Safeguarding Leads.
-The school use a secure safeguarding program to record and monitor all safeguarding concerns, which is reviewed regularly by the team.
-The safeguarding team meet every fortnight to review and discuss ongoing concerns.
+The school uses a secure safeguarding program to record and monitor all safeguarding concerns, which is reviewed regularly by the team.
+The safeguarding team meets every fortnight to review and discuss ongoing concerns and look at how we can support students.
 Please do not hesitate to contact us for ANY concern that you may have.

 Designated Safeguarding Team

-Kelly Notley – PLL for Year 7 DDSL
+Mr Deboo – PLL for year 7 DDSL

 What should I do if the alleged abuser is a member of staff or a Volunteer?
 (Whistle Blowing)